nodejack/Picco1/DOCUMENTATION.md

 # Picco Application Documentation

 ## Overview
 Picco is a crypto prediction application that allows users to make predictions on cryptocurrency price movements and compete on leaderboards.
-The app features a modern dark theme with responsive design for both mobile and desktop.
+The app features a modern dark theme with responsive design for both mobile and desktop, plus native Telegram Mini App integration for seamless in-app experience.

 ## Current Features